Why $750 is a satisfyingly specific, enraging rallying call

 $750.
 As a blockbuster investigation from the New York Times revealed on Sunday, that’s how much President Trump paid in federal income taxes in 2016 and then again in 2017 during his first year in the White House.
 The report, which relied on more than two decades of tax-return records, yielded a number of explosive findings, including the staggering losses endured by Trump’s businesses and clear evidence that those businesses are directly profiting from his presidency.

 But amid the avalanche of takeaways, somehow the $750 figure has gained special power as a convenient shorthand for exactly how corrupt this president is.
-For many, including myself, it landed sharply after repeated exposure to the endless scandals and abominations that flow daily from Trump’s White House.
+For many, including myself, it landed sharply after endless exposure to the scandals and abominations that flow daily from Trump’s White House.
 The precision of this number was strangely even more appalling than the investigation’s other striking revelation that Trump paid no federal income taxes at all in ten of the previous 15 years.

 That’s because average Americans simply know what $750 looks like.
 Maybe it’s substantially less than what you’ve been paying in taxes as an entry-level journalist fresh out of college with significant loans.
 It might be the exact amount you’re shelling out for a tax adviser to correct a mistake made during the same year you earned a $31,000 salary.
 It’s certainly cheaper than the cheapest rent I ever paid to live in New York—$800—and that was while still attending college and racking up student debt in 2009.